Home | Projects | AmateurRadio | Pilot Stuff | Contact Info

 Amateur Radio Projects

 I have been a ham for more years than I care to admit.
-My call is N7IPY and I hold a General Class license.
+My call is N7IPY and I hold a Extra Class license.
 I stopped working with Radio projects a number of years ago after I started flying as there are only so many hours in a day and I did not have time to spend on radio projects.
-Almost 3 years ago I got involved in a C.E.R.T.
-(Community Emergency Response Team) organization sponsored by the Metro Fire District here in the East Sacramento area.
-I started training with the Communications unit of that group known as ART (Amateur Radio Team) and now I am the team Co-Leader and one of the trainers for the group.
+A number of years ago I got involved in a C.E.R.T.
+(Community Emergency Response Team) organization sponsored by Sacramento Metro Fire here in the East Sacramento area.
+I have since retired from being the COMs Team Co-Leader and trainer and have now retired from CERT.
 Below are some of my radio projects from the last few years.
+I have a handful of other commercially developed communications projects that I have developed but I dont put a lot of business details on this webpage.

 MobileMnt3.JPG